ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Nonce Claim (nonce)

 All EATs should have a nonce to prevent replay attacks.
-The nonce is generated by the relying party, the end consumer of the token.
+The nonce is generated by the Relying Party, the end consumer of the token.
 It is conveyed to the entity over whatever transport is in use before the token is generated and then included in the token as the nonce claim.